jacobvinzent/JWT-with-.Net-on-Qlik-Sense-SaaS/README.md

 ## Prerequsites ##
-* Microsoft Visual Studio is installed on your machine to build and run the soltion
+* Microsoft Visual Studio is installed on your machine to build and run the solution
+* Install OpenSSL on the developer machine

 ## Installation ##

-1. Use one of the options available when clicking on the "Code" button to clone the reository, open it directly with Visual Studio (easiest option) or download it as a ZIP file <br>
+1. Use one of the options available when clicking on the "Code" button to clone the repository, open it directly with Visual Studio (easiest option) or download it as a ZIP file <br>

 ![image](https://user-images.githubusercontent.com/72072893/185239567-e80887b7-69ae-4be0-8101-0426c035c776.png)

-2. Open a Commandn Prompt and change to the "certs" Directory of the solution, e.g.:
+2. Open a Command Prompt and change to the "certs" Directory of the solution, e.g.:

 ```
-16

 cd c:\temp\JWT-with-.Net-on-Qlik-Sense-SaaS\jwt\certs
-17

 ```

 3. Generate a signing certificate keypair (public and private key) by running the following commands from the Command Prompt.
 The commands can also be found in the file `createCerts.txt`